plokhotnyuk/jsoniter-scala/README.md

 [Kryo Macros](https://github.com/evolution-gaming/kryo-macros) and adapted for the needs of the JSON domain.

 Other Scala macros features were peeped in [AVSystem Commons Library for Scala](https://github.com/AVSystem/scala-commons/tree/master/commons-macros/src/main/scala/com/avsystem/commons/macros).

+Ideas for support of `java.time.*` values were inspired by [DSL-JSON](https://github.com/ngs-doo/dsl-json)'s implementation for `java.time.OffsetDateTime`.

 ## Goals